mcdaley/rest-api-design-guidelines/README.md

 ## Hierarchical Data URIs
-Resources often have some kind of functional hierarchy and it makes sense to nest the resources in the URI, for example to get the transactions associated with an account we can have:
+Resources often have some kind of functional hierarchy and it makes sense to nest the resources in the URI, for example to get the payments to a driver:

 ```
-// Return all transactions for an account
+// Return all payments for a driver
-GET /accounts/{account_id}/transactions
+GET /drivers/{driver_id}/payments

-// Return a single transaction for an account
+// Return a single payment for a driver
-GET /accounts/{account_id}/transactions/{transaction_id}
+GET /drivers/{driver_id}/payments/{payment_id}
 ```

-Using the functional hierarchy is recommended over adding query parameters, for example to get all of an account’s transactions do NOT make the URI:
+Using the functional hierarchy is recommended over adding query parameters, for example to get all of a driver’s payments do NOT make the URI:

 ```
-GET /transactions?account_id=1234.
+GET /payments?driver_id=1234.
 ```

 Typically, we do not want to nest too many levels in the hierarchy and it is